Tiny Singapore risks economic gloom without big baby boom

 The issue is acute for the ethnic Chinese who make up 74 percent of Singapore's citizens and permanent residents, a majority that has ebbed from nearly 78 percent in 1990.
 Statistics show ethnic Chinese are having fewer babies than the Malay and Indian communities and are more likely to be single.

-Officials have sought to balance the call for more children with a message that the country must remain open to immigration to provide the labour and expertise needed for future growth.
+Officials have sought to balance the call for more children with a message that the country must remain open to immigration to provide the labor and expertise needed for future growth.

 Not all are convinced, as many Internet posts show.